FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

 **Separation Logic Propositions** First, we have a language of propositions that describe properties about program resources, e.g., the heap.
-These propositions have the type ``vprop`` in Pulse, [#]_ and, under the covers in the SteelCore semantics of Pulse, a ``vprop = state -> prop``, where ``state`` represents the state of a program, e.g., the contents of memory.
+These propositions have the type ``vprop`` in Pulse, [#]_ and, under the covers in the PulselCore semantics of Pulse, a ``vprop = state -> prop``, where ``state`` represents the state of a program, e.g., the contents of memory.
 It is useful (at least at first) to think of a ``vprop`` as a memory property, though we will eventually treat